chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 If done before a `v1.0`, then the language will likely be stable, documentation will not go out of date, and the ecosystem can flourish.

-If done after a `v1.0`, then many things will need to be updated, the language's reputation might suffer, and people might be forever turned off to it.
+If done after a `v1.0`, then many libraries and docs will need to be updated, the language's reputation might suffer, and people might be forever turned off to it.

 ### Slack-Based Questions and Answers Do Not Persist